Thopic/righor/UPLOAD.md

 - cargo publish

 Then righor-py:
+- Change the righor call in Cargo.toml (put version nb)
 - Change the version number in Cargo.toml **and pyproject.toml**, they need to be the exact same.
 - commit and push.
 - create a new tag with the version number `vX.X.X`